This blog series about website speed has been a fun ride.

 Cheap web hosts will place your website on a server along with tons of other websites.
 It’s called shared hosting, and it means you have to fight it out for resources.

 If one website suddenly gets loads of traffic, it’s going to slow yours down, while they gobble up the bandwidth.

-By switching to a VPS (a virtual private server), your web host will fence off a corner of the shared server just for you.
+By switching to a VPS (a virtual private server) or (at least a high end shared server like SiteGround), your web host will fence off a corner of the shared server just for you.
 It means you don’t have to worry about other websites stealing your resources.